jabirali/tmux-tilish/README.md

 However, I have the impression that *most* `i3wm` users anyway remap their keys to be more like `vim`, so I'm not adding this unless there's interest.

-The plugin has so far been verified to work on `tmux` v1.9, v2.7, v2.9, and v3.0.
+The plugin has been verified to work on `tmux` v1.9, v2.6, v2.7, v2.9, and v3.0.
-I hope to support most versions of `tmux` in active use, so if you encounter any problems on your setup, please file an issue and I'll try to look into it.
+Some features are only available on newer versions of `tmux` (currently v2.7+), but I hope to provide at least basic support most versions of `tmux` in active use.
+If you encounter any problems, please file an issue and I'll try to look into it.

 [1]: https://i3wm.org/docs/refcard.html